 El Celler de Can Roca Menu 2019 – Update

-I will admit that we have not returned to El Celler de Can Roca in 2019.
+I will admit that we have not returned to El Celler de Can Roca in 2019 (yet).
 We will most likely return later this year.
 I have, though, received the inside scoop on the Celler de Can Roca menu for 2019.
 The benefits of living in Girona.

 El Celler de Can Roca Price 2019: The price increased for both the Can Roca tasting menu and wine pairings.
 As of August 2019, the Celler Can Roca menu, the Feast Menu, is €215 and the wine pairing is €110.
 Just a €30 increase over the 2017 Can Roca menu pricing.
 The Classic Can Roca menu is currently €190 and the wine pairing for the Classic menu increased to €75.

 During 2018, El Celler de Can Roca raised its standing in the World’s 50 Best claiming the number 2 spot, behind Massimo Botturra’s Osteria Francescana in Modena.
 Due to recent changes in the World’s 50 Best awards system, restaurants that ranked number 1 in the past will no longer be eligible to compete starting in 2020.
 Thus, as of the summer of 2019, Can Roca is no longer “officially” one of the World’s 50 Best.

 As for the substance, the Celler Can Roca menu adjusts seasonally, but many of the dishes discussed above remain unchanged, at least in theory.
 It’s possible that ingredients will alter for dishes like the starfish, which remains on the menu.
 The World includes dishes from Thailand, Japan, Korea, Peru, and Turkey.
 Can Roca continues to have the starter that is an homage to the old family bar.
 Even dishes that have the same names as they did on for our Can Roca menu have either slight or major differences on the El Celler de Can Roca 2018 menu.